NonlinearMusings/WayCoolSql/tsql_CsvDataErrorMap (Synapse).md

 There are three steps to the processing:
 1. Read in the file's raw data in as character columns
-2. Cast each raw column to its strongly typed target
+2. Convert (or transform) each raw column to its strongly typed target
-3. Create a data error mapping of the failed casts
+3. Create a data error mapping of failed conversions

 NOTES: